amandavisconti/DHslack/CodeOfConduct.md

 ## Harassment includes...

     Publication of non-harassing private communication.
+    Unsolicited private messages to request donations, ask for paid work, or other funding-related requests (see "Messages involving money" below)
     Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, age, race, or religion.
     Unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, drugs, and employment.
     Deliberate misgendering or use of dead or rejected names.